Charles Hanbury-Tracy, 4th Baron Sudeley: Political career

 Sudeley entered the House of Commons for Montgomery in 1863, a seat he held until 1877 when he succeeded in the barony on the death of his elder brother.
 He served under William Ewart Gladstone as a Lord-in-waiting (government whip in the House of Lords) from 1880 to 1885 and as Captain of the Honourable Corps of Gentlemen-at-Arms from February to July 1886.
 The latter year Sudeley was also sworn of the Privy Council.
 Apart from his political career he was a Fellow of the Royal Society.
 He later came into financial difficulties and was declared bankrupt in 1893.
 This caused the sale of the family seat of Toddington Manor.

 Family

 Lord Sudeley married the writer Ada Maria Katherine Tollemache, daughter of the Honourable Frederick James Tollemache, in 1868.
-He died in December 1922, aged 82, and was succeeded in the barony by his eldest son, William.
+He died in December 1922, aged 82, at Reston Lodge, Petersham and was succeeded in the barony by his eldest son, William.